takacs/pixel-spreadsheet/README.md

 ### How does it work?

-If we zoom in on an actual pixel we can see the 3 channels RGB.
+If we zoom in on an actual pixel, we can see the 3 channels (RGB).
+These three channels of a pixel are ordered vertically.

 <img src="imgs/actualpixels.png" width=100 height=100>